-Management has determined that exploration and evaluation costs incurred during the year have future economic benefits and are economically recoverable.
-In making this judgement, management has assessed various sources of information including but not limited to the geologic and metallurgic information, history of conversion of mineral deposits to proven and probable mineral reserves, scoping and feasibility studies, proximity of operating facilities, operating management expertise and existing permits.
+Management has determined that exploration and evaluation costs incurred during the year have future economic benefits.
+In making this judgement, management has assessed various sources of information which may include but not limited to the geologic and metallurgic information, history of conversion of mineral deposits to proven and probable mineral reserves, scoping and feasibility studies, proximity of operating facilities, operating management expertise and existing permits.
 See Note 7 for details of capitalized exploration and evaluation costs.